 Blood samples (around 5 ml per animal) were collected inside on the farm by a veterinarian from the jugular vein using standard operating procedure without sedation.
-For the biological validation of C, blood samples were collected in the afternoon (16.00 to 18.00), while for the biological validation of T, blood samples were collected in the morning (06.00 to 08.00).
-Afterward, the blood was allowed to clot at room temperature for between 30 minutes and two hours.
-Then, the serum was separated from the red blood cells by centrifugation at 1200xg for 10 minutes at 4°C. After that, the supernatant

-(serum) was immediately transferred to polypropylene tubes (Eppendorf Safe-Lock tubes) and stored at -20°C.
+For the biological validation of C, blood samples were collected in the afternoon (16.00 to 18.00), four hours after transportation, while for the biological validation of T, blood samples were collected in the morning (06.00 to 08.00).
+Afterward, the blood was allowed to clot at room temperature for between 30 minutes and hours.
+Then, the serum was separated from the red blood cells by centrifugation at 1200xg for 10 minutes at 4°C. After that, the supernatant (serum) was immediately transferred to polypropylene tubes (Eppendorf Safe-Lock tubes) and stored at -20° C until hormone measurements.